webarch-coop/ansible-role-mariadb/README.md

 ### mariadb_mysqltuner_version

-A version number for MySQLTuner, `mariadb_mysqltuner_version` defaults to `1.9.9` the version provided by [Debian Bookworm](https://packages.debian.org/bookworm/mysqltuner).
+A version number for MySQLTuner, `mariadb_mysqltuner_version` defaults to `2.2.12` as this version has [a fix for this issue](https://github.com/major/MySQLTuner-perl/issues/715).
 If `mariadb_mysqltuner_version` is set to `latest` then the [versions available from GitHub](https://github.com/major/MySQLTuner-perl/releases) are checked and the latest release is installed.

 ### mariadb_pkgs_absent